 Having a bushy hipster beard has become a trend nowadays.
 For some people, growing beard requires a lot more than just letting it grow naturally.
 Minoxidil, being the no. 1 hair regrowth product, is used by many people to grow a beard.
 Many articles recommend Kirkland or Rogaine minoxidil for this purpose.
 Are they really the best minoxidil for beard growth?
 I would say 'no'.
 This blog will explain why.

 Minoxidil works for facial hair without any doubt

 The population of people using minoxidil to enhance beard skyrocketed in recent years.
 Currently there are Facebook and Reddit minoxidil beard discussion groups that have tens of thousands of members, and there are thousands of before-and-after photos that clearly demonstrate how well it works.

-If you think it about it, minoxidil can revitalize dormant hair follicles and reverse the hair loss course, and it makes sense that it can help grow hair from the follicles on the face.
+If you think it about it, minoxidil can revitalize dormant hair follicles and reverse the hair loss course, so it makes sense that it can help grow hair from the follicles on the face.

 In reality, it works effectively to grow hair just about anywhere with hair follicles.
 If you are on the fence, there is a clinical trial conducted in Thailand showing that 3% minoxidil is effective for facial hair growth around the beard area (2).

 Kirkland and Rogaine minoxidil are good option, but not the best

 Rogaine is the first minoxidil hair regrowth product approved by the FDA.
 It is unquestionably the biggest name out there.

 Kirkland is generic to Rogaine.
 It is exactly the same as Rogaine minoxidil but at a lower price.
 There are some other generic brands such as Walmart's Equate, Target's UP&UP.
 Walgreen and CVS have their own brands too.
 One brand that is overlooked by almost everyone is Amazon's brand Basic Care minoxidil.